Cannabis in Mexico: 2021 legislation

 On March 10, 2021, the Chamber of Deputies approved a bill legalizing recreational cannabis in a 315-to-128 vote regarding the general text and a 250-to-163 vote regarding reserved articles and modifications to the bill.
 The legislation had been expected to pass through the Senate before being sent to President Andrés Manuel López Obrador, who has signaled support for legalization.
 However, the legislation was not completed before the end of the legislative session, and the Legislature did not ask for an extension.
 Some lawmakers floated the idea of a special session after the June 2021 election.
 On June 10, 2021, the Supreme Court listed the "declaration of unconstitutionality" on their docket for a vote on June 28.

 2021 Supreme Court ruling

 On June 28, 2021, the Supreme Court voted 8–3 to decriminalize adult use marijuana under Mexican law.
 However, state and federal penal laws remain in place, pending action by the Mexican Congress to clean up inconsistencies and remove penal language.
 No legal structure has been put into place allowing for legal sale of marijuana, nor are there provisions for commercial growth and production.
 Meanwhile, those incarcerated for sale or possession have no path to release.
 All these await legislative action to bring Mexico's laws into alignment with the Supreme Court rulings.
 Unlike in the US, a Supreme Court ruling does not automatically invalidate all existing laws.
 Congress has had years to act, but has not yet done so successfully.

+Administrative process for personal use authorization (COFEPRIS)

+Following the General Declaration of Unconstitutionality 1/2018, issued by the Supreme Court of Justice of the Nation on June 28, 2021, the process for obtaining authorization for personal cannabis use in Mexico was formalized as an administrative procedure before the Federal Commission for the Protection against Sanitary Risks (COFEPRIS).
+This procedure is free of charge and allows citizens aged 18 and older to legally request permits for activities including sowing, cultivation, harvesting, preparation, possession, and transportation of cannabis for recreational purposes.
+This sanitary authorization is strictly personal and does not, under any circumstances, allow for commercialization, distribution, or consumption in public spaces or in the presence of minors.